Monthly Archives: September 2017

 September 14, 2017

-The next two newsletters are written by Orion Kingman, his focus is on using the FAA's Risk Management to help pilots and organizations mitigate risks.
-I would recommend taking notes at the end and discussing with fellow pilots over an after-flight beverage.
-Many times it is a cultural change to become safer.
-You can download the FAA Risk Management Handbook
+Orion Kingman writes this newsletter.
+He focuses on using the FAA's Risk Management to help pilots and organizations mitigate risks.
+I recommend taking notes at the end and discussing with fellow pilots over an after-flight beverage.
+Many times, it is a cultural change to become safer.

 -